 Despite all of Meister Eckert’s brilliance and determination, for one simple but overwhelming reason, he was never able to define God’s essence — he knew no science.
 He had no clue about the basic perfect makeup of the universe and the perfect nature of its creator.
 It would be nearly another three hundred years before Galileo would invent his telescope and proved the sun to be the center of our solar system, and not the earth as was taught by The Church to the point of being burned at the stake for non-believers.
 He, himself, was forced by the Inquisition to recant his findings in order to save his life – despite that recantation, he spent the last nine years of his life under ‘house arrest’.
 During that time, he established the groundwork for the physics of falling objects which was later defined conclusively by Sir Isaac Newton.

 I am no great thinker, but I am a determined thinker.
 That determination reached a fever pitch at age twelve or so when I observed that absolutely nothing which I, my family, or our entire collective Catholic community, prayed for, ever came to fruition.
 In my day, questions about religion were scorned and not welcomed by church authorities — just shut up and do as you’re told.
 However, I had an ‘ace in the hole’.
 I was an altar boy and very close to our parish priest.
-Ten years earlier he had prevailed upon my mother to write the history of Fancy farm and Saint Jerome Church.
+Ten years earlier he had prevailed upon my mother to write the history of Fancy Farm, Kentucky, my hometown and Saint Jerome Church which was the central attraction there.
 In addition, I had a great rabbit and quail dog and would take Father Russell hunting often — we were buddies.
-Consequently, I had no qualms about questioning him about why God never answers our prayers.
+Consequently, I had no qualms about questioning him about why God never answered our prayers.

 The week before graduating from the Jesuit owned and operated Saint Louis University School of Medicine in May 1958, I attended a mandatory retreat for all graduates at the White House, a Jesuit retreat venue situated on a beautiful bluff overlooking the Mississippi river about thirty miles of Saint Louis.
 The Retreat Master was a young, highly educated Jesuit priest.
 He covered many concepts of Catholicism specifically and religion in general.
 During the course of events, he was discussing the Trinity, and some of what he said caught the attention of me and two of my classmates.
 Accordingly, at intermission we asked him to expound on his philosophy.
 After vigorously cautioning us to tell no one where we heard it, he explained to us his concept of how the Trinity works.
 He reasoned that God the Father reflects inward upon himself and sees a mirror image of himself.
 That image, being in the supernatural is a living being, the Son or second person of the Trinity.
 The perpetual love relationship of acceptance between the two carries the image of both and is the Holy Spirit, the Will of God.

 Bingo!
 For the first time ever in the recorded history of mankind, our God’s essence could be defined in both philosophic and scientific terms: God is A Perfect Rational Being.
-That definition explainseverything.
+That definition explains everything.
 Not only does it explain everything, but more importantly, it delegitimizes all, known religion.
-There is not a singular religion of which I am aware that professes a God of Perfect Rationality.
+There is not a single religion of which I am aware that professes a God of Perfect Rationality.

 So, once again let’s examine that concept.
 We must begin by examining ‘rationality’ — what is it?
 Simply stated, rationality implies an intellect which perceives and a will which achieves.
 So, our Perfect Rational God with his Perfect Intellect perceived all the perfect particles of energy which constitute everything in this universe.
 With his Perfect Will, the Holy Spirit, he said, “I Love that, I chose that, I will that, My Spirit drives that, I put my brand of approval on that”.
 At that instant all those perfect particles came into being and began doing perfectly what they were designed to do.
 At that moment time began.
-Protons and neutrons were immediately formed from some of those particles known as quarks, and hydrogen atoms were formed — the perfect ‘wheels of motion’ of our universe were put into motion and change which we measure in units of time was instituted.
+Protons and neutrons which make up the nuclei of all atoms were immediately formed from some of those particles known as quarks, and hydrogen atoms were formed — the perfect ‘wheels of motion’ of our universe were put into motion and change, which we measure in units of time, was instituted.
 Scientists call that instant the Big Bang.
 Collectively, all those Perfect particles of energy represent a mirror reflection of the Perfect Intellect of God, and represent the Son, the second person of the Trinity.